Executive labor seminar features lead negotiators from Ford, GM

 Marick Masters, who will facilitate the seminar, is professor of management and adjunct professor of political science at Wayne State, and director of Labor@Wayne, which includes the Douglas A. Fraser Center for Workplace Issues and the master of arts in employment and labor relations.
 He holds a Ph.D. in labor and industrial relations from the University of Illinois; his research and teaching interests are in negotiations, business and labor political activities, and union finances.

-The seminar runs from 8:30 a.m. to 4:30 p.m. on Thursday, April 27, in the Student Center Building Ballroom.
+The seminar runs from 8:30 a.m. to 4:30 p.m. on Friday, Oct.
+6, in the Wayne State University Student Center Building Hilberry Room 285.
 Continental breakfast, lunch, parking and a binder of materials are included.